jtrefke/shell_require/README.md

 The following naming scheme tries to address these issues.
 It introduces different naming conventions to achieve a distinction between `modules`, `functions`, `variables` and `constants`.
-In addtion to that the naming scheme introduces a differentiation for module-global/public functions and constants that may be used by other developers/modules and things that are only to be used internally (similar to public/private in other programming languages).
+In addition to that the naming scheme introduces a differentiation for module-global/public functions and constants that may be used by other developers/modules and things that are only to be used internally (similar to public/private in other programming languages).